WondwossenH9/virtueExerciseTracker/README.md

             "test": "jest"
         }
     Run tests: npm test
+## Project Demonstration

+## Project Demonstration

+Development Process: The Virtue Exercise Tracker was developed using the MERN stack, leveraging the following stages:

+Planning and Design
+   - Defined core features such as user authentication, and workout tracking.

+Backend Development
+   - Set up the Express.js server and connected to MongoDB using Mongoose.
+   - Implemented authentication using JSON Web Tokens (JWT) to secure user data.

+Frontend Development
+   - Built the user interface with React, focusing on creating reusable components.
+   - Utilized React Router for smooth navigation between different pages.
+   - Integrated Context API to manage global state and facilitate user interactions.

+Testing and Refinement
+   - Conducted testing on usability and functionality.
+   - Iteratively refined features based tests to enhance user experience.

+Key Achievements
+    - Successfully implemented user authentication, allowing users to create accounts and securely log in.
+    - Developed a dynamic workout tracker that enables users to log exercises and monitor progress over time.

+Future Enhancements
+    - Adding a social feature to allow users to connect and share progress with friends.
+    - Implementing reminders and notifications to encourage regular workouts.
+    - Expanding the exercise library to include more workout features and customization options.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.